dax8it/gatsby-starter-foundation/src/content/pages/about.md

 ## Who We Are: Creatives, Innovators, Storytellers

 We're not just a studio; we're a melting pot of ideas, cultures, and experiences.
-As a NYC Certified Minority & Women Owned Business Enterprise, we bring diverse perspectives to every project.
+As a NYC Certified Minority Owned Business Enterprise, we bring diverse perspectives to every project.
 Our team is a carefully curated blend of seasoned creatives and AI enthusiasts, all united by a simple belief: every image, every video, every piece of content should be nothing short of inspiring.

 ## What We Do: Where Tradition Meets Innovation